Inglourious Basterds: Cast

 Christoph Waltz plays Standartenführer Hans Landa, an eloquent and cultured but deeply ruthless Austrian SS officer.

 Brad Pitt plays Lieutenant Aldo Raine, nicknamed "Aldo the Apache" due to his trademark of scalping Germans he defeats.

 Mélanie Laurent plays Shosanna Dreyfus, a French Jewish cinema owner whose family was executed by Landa and who is determined to exact revenge.

-Daniel Bruhl plays Fredrick Zoller, a German army sniper and national hero whose story is made into a propaganda film.
+Daniel Brühl plays Fredrick Zoller, a German army sniper and national hero whose story is made into a propaganda film.

 Michael Fassbender plays Lieutenant Archie Hicox, a British commando and former film critic who poses as a German officer with disastrous results.

 Eli Roth plays Sergeant Donny Donowitz, "The Bear Jew", second in command of the Basterds who executes Germans with his baseball bat.

 Diane Kruger plays Bridget Von Hammersmark, a German film star turned spy for the United Kingdom.

 Denis Ménochet plays Perrier LaPadite, who hides the Jewish Dreyfus family for a year, then is forced by Landa to give them up.